 Corn Syrup and High Fructose Corn Syrup.
 Both of these are too complicated to make at home.
 Off the list.

 Flour.
 As long as it’s 100% whole grain flour, it’s okay.
 You could certainly grind whole grains in your kitchen.
 As Bob’s Red Mill says, one pound in, one pound out.
 Refined flours, however, have had the germ and bran removed (leaving just the fluffy endosperm) — and are likely bleached or brominated, and may be enriched with nutrients that had been previously removed.

 Corn Meal and Masa.
-Again, if these are made with the whole grain (such as the whole grain cornmeal in my Bob’s Red Mill giveaway), then it’s all good.
+Again, if these are made with the whole grain, then it’s all good.

 Butter.
 Yup, you could certainly make real butter at home, if you’re so inclined.

 Nut Butters.
 Look at the ingredient list.
 If it’s just “Nuts & Salt” (or better yet, just Nuts), then it’s great.
 But if it’s got stabilizers, sweeteners, and oils, it’s a no-no (Skippy, I’m looking at you!)

 Spices.
 Yup, these are okay.
 You could certainly grow them at home, dry them, and then grind them as needed.

 Breads.
 Again, it’s all about the ingredient list.
 The best option, of course, is to make it at home.
 But if it’s store-bought, read the ingredient list.
 The flour should be whole grain (avoid these pitfalls), and there shouldn’t be fillers, preservatives, artificial sweeteners (yes, they sometimes add those to 100% whole wheat breads.
 Oroweat, I’m looking at you and your acesulfame potassium!)